bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lie.md

 **Sophus Lie** was a Norwegian mathematician who made major advances in the theory of continuous groups of transformations and differential equations.
 Lie groups and Lie algebras are named after him.

 ### Mathematical Profile (Excerpt):
-* His parents had six children and Sophus was the youngest of the six.
 * Sophus first attended school in the town of Moss, which is a port in south-eastern Norway, on the eastern side of the Oslo Fjord.
 * At university Lie studied a broad science course.
 * There was certainly some mathematics in this course, and Lie attended lectures by Ludwig Sylow in 1862.